garethclews/xmonad-aloysius/README.md

 ## Details

-This XMonad configuration is my attempt at making it feel more like a desktop environment featuring a lot more mod-cons than you typically find in a tiling WM.
-You will also need my polybar configuration, available in the wiki, as well as all of the supporting scripts available [here](https://gitlab.com/karetsu/scripts).
+This XMonad configuration is my attempt at making it feel more like a desktop environment.
+This means a lot more mod-cons than you typically find in a tiling WM.
+You will also need my polybar configuration, available in my nix-overlay, as well as all of the supporting scripts available [here](https://gitlab.com/karetsu/scripts).

 My personal setup looks like: